 Real freight rates can be complicated to calculate for a transport company, especially when there are a large number of customers.
-A common answer to this problem is to establish a set of geographic zones where freight rates are equal.
-The rate is commonly set through the principle where the closest customers in a zone are partially subsidizing the furthest customers.
+A common answer to this problem is establishing a set of geographic zones where freight rates are equal.
+The rate is commonly set through the principle where the closest customers in a zone partially subsidize the furthest customers.
 For instance, under a zonal rate system, a customer located at D1 pays the same rate as a customer located at D2.
 Under a distance-based system, the customer at D1 would have paid a lower rate than a customer located at D2.
-Many transit systems are also using a zonal rate structure organized around concentric rings from the city center.
+Many transit systems also use a zonal rate structure organized around concentric rings from the city center.